Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Literature Review

-A related stream of literature considers data-driven stochastic optimization.
-In this context, the objective function depends on uncertain parameters for which the distribution is unknown, but can be estimated via a set of historical observations. \cite{bertsimas2018robust} and \cite{van2021data} study a robust sample average approximation (SAA) method, which considers an uncertainty set containing potential distributions for the parameters defined by a goodness-of-fit test. \cite{gupta2021small} proposes an improved SAA approach that estimates the parameters using Bayes' rule and regularization techniques, leading to better performance under a small-data setting. \citet{smith2006optimizer} also explores Bayesian methods to deal with the issue of the ``optimizer's curse''.

-Despite the growing literature in PMO studies, the importance of \textit{training relevance} seems to be overlooked by the optimization and predictive modeling community, i.e., optimal solutions found through PMOs should be similar to the training inputs.
 In predictive modeling, it is common to assume that the unobserved/test data comes from the same distribution as the historical/training data, which is used to build predictive models \citep{amodei2016concrete}, otherwise the predictive models' applicability would be limited.
-Similarly, a solution obtained via PMO can be seen as a new observation in the dataset, which should only be trusted if it comes from the same distribution as the training data.

-To our knowledge, \citet{biggs2017optimizing} is the only work in the PMO literature that has considered a notion of training relevance.
-The authors study a property investment problem and ensure similarity between solutions found via a PMO model and the historical data by constraining the search space to be within the convex hull of the features of historical observations.
-The usefulness of this approach is limited to the cases in which convex combinations of the input data points are likely to produce feasible solutions to the problem at hand.
-Moreover, the effect of adding these relevance constraints, in contrast to solving the unrestricted model, is not explored.
+Similarly, a solution obtained via PMO can be seen as a new observation in the dataset.
+The prediction provided by the predictive model should only be trusted if the solution comes from the same distribution as the training data.
+To constrain the predictive models from extrapolating, a few recent studies have considered the notion of trust region in PMOs. \cite{teixeira2006bioprocess} use a clustering technique to define a trust region of a nonparametric input space where the predictions of the predictive model are reliable. \cite{biggs2017optimizing} and \cite{ maragno2021mixed} define a similar subspace using the convex hull of observations in the training data to model a trust region by constraining PMO solutions to be within this convex hull. \cite{mistry2021mixed} add a penalty term to the objective function so that solutions that lie far away from the subspace constructed by principle component analysis (PCA), are penalized. \cite{schweidtmann2022obey} constrain the solutions to belong to a validity domain defined by a pre-trained one-class SVM, a classifier for outlier detection.